No matter how mentally healthy, resilient, or happy we are, every one of us goes through times when we need to cope with something difficult.

-It lists the seven different modes or factors that influence recovery, provides space to write down the problems you have in these areas, and prompts you to decide what you need to stop or do less of, and what you need to start or do more of, to facilitate recovery.
+It lists the seven different modes or factors that influence recovery, provides space to write down the problems you have in these areas, and prompts you to decide what you need to quit doing, or reduce, and what you need to start doing or increase, to facilitate recovery.

 The seven modes are:

 - Feelings/affect (what you feel and what makes you feel this way);